-The National Black Caucus of Local Elected Officials (NBC-LEO) is a network and caucus within NLC that represents the interests of African American local elected officials.
+National Black Caucus of Local Elected Officials (NBC-LEO) is a group within NLC that represents the interests of African America municipal officials and provides a forum to share ideas and develop leadership experience.

 NBC-LEO takes pride in tackling current issues facing the Black and African American community.
 This year, their focus is on: